Skip to content

 I Want to Move and I Don’t Have a Lease

 What happens when tenant wants to move from an apartment with no formal lease?
-This document provides answers to frequently asked questions regarding your rights and responsibilities when you do not have a lease.
+Learn more about your rights and responsibilities when you do not have a lease.

 Housing